-An employee hired to fill a specific work requirement, which will not exceed thirty (30) assigned days of work.
-A break of fourteen (14) calendar days or more between days worked by an employee in a work unit shall constitute a new appointment for the purpose of counting the thirty (30) days.
+An employee hired to fill a specific work requirement, which will not exceed thirty (30) assigned days of work ninety (90) calendar days.
+A break of fourteen (14) calendar days or more between days worked by an employee in a work unit shall constitute a new appointment for the purpose of counting the thirty (30) ninety (90) calendar days.
 Consistent with Article 13.01 such vacancies are not subject to postings.

-When an assignment is expected to be longer than thirty (30) assigned days of work a temporary position will be created and will be posted as per Article 13.01 unless such posting is waived by mutual agreement by the parties.
+When an assignment is expected to be longer than thirty (30) assigned days of work ninety (90) calendar days a temporary position will be created and will be posted as per Article 13.01 unless such posting is waived by mutual agreement by the parties.